Festivals: after the earthquake

 In the face of these uncertainties, we need to consider two different approaches: public action and collective action.
 Public action calls into question the role that the State and local authorities wish to play in this area.
 Curiously, while the latter are among the most interventionist in Europe, they have few explicit political priorities in this area.
 What's more, there's no real systematic observation of the field, despite the recent, albeit little-supported, efforts made by the Ministry of Culture.

 Apart from the ministry in charge, the French government can monitor two sensitive issues.
 The first is the fight against any abuse of a dominant position, precisely those linked to the concentration that has affected the sector in recent years.
 The second is to review the rather chaotic policy on security costs, which are burdening festival economies inappropriately and very unevenly from one territory to another.
-The Collomb circular of May 15, 2018, in fact intended to re-evaluate compensation, by festivals, for law enforcement services (police or gendarmerie) in the vicinity of events.
+The Collomb circular of May 15, 2018 was intended to re-evaluate the compensation paid by festivals to security services (police or gendarmerie) in the vicinity of events.
 Its application gave rise to huge disparities between departments, and to the Conseil d'État's annulment of part of the scheme on the grounds of excess of power.

 Collective action is the other path, which respects the singularity of the festival ecosystem, whose own resources (refreshment stands, catering, merchandising) and expenses (technical, security, fees) are higher than in the world of "cultural permanence"(francefestivals.com/media/francefestival/6-sofestindicateurs.pdf).
 This originality forces festivals to organize their own world, weaving cooperative links; questioning the perspectives linked to the active participation of audiences; taking an interest in what confinement has engendered in digital mode: the idea of outpourings at a distance.
 Cooperation between players is an old idea, often destroyed by the opportunism of a few.